ten-protocol/ten-documentation/docs/troubleshooting/how-to-submit-a-bug-reports.md

 ---
 # How to submit a bug reports

-If you have encountered any bugs in Obscuro, we invite you to tell us about it, thereby making a contribution to help us evolve!
+If you have encountered any bugs in Ten, we invite you to tell us about it, thereby making a contribution to help us evolve!

 The process is incredibly simple, follow the steps listed below so that we can fix the errors you find as soon as possible: